Rodinia: Breakup

 The Rodinia hypothesis assumes that rifting did not start everywhere simultaneously.
-Extensive lava flows and volcanic eruptions of Neoproterozoic age are found on most continents, evidence for large scale rifting about 750 million years ago.
-As early as 850 and 800 million years ago, a rift developed between the continental masses of present-day Australia, East Antarctica, India and the Congo and Kalahari cratons on one side and later Laurentia, Baltica, Amazonia and the West African and Rio de la Plata cratons on the other.
+Extensive lava flows and volcanic eruptions of Neoproterozoic age are found on most continents, evidence for large scale rifting about 750 Ma.
+As early as 850 to 800 Ma, a rift developed between the continental masses of present-day Australia, East Antarctica, India and the Congo and Kalahari cratons on one side and later Laurentia, Baltica, Amazonia and the West African and Rio de la Plata cratons on the other.
 This rift developed into the Adamastor Ocean during the Ediacaran.

-Around 550 million years ago, near the boundary between the Ediacaran and Cambrian, the first group of cratons eventually fused again with Amazonia, West Africa and the Rio de la Plata cratons.
-This tectonic phase is called the Pan-African orogeny.
-It created a configuration of continents that would remain stable for hundreds of millions of years in the form of the continent Gondwana.
+Around 550 Ma, near the boundary between the Ediacaran and Cambrian, the first group of cratons fused again with Amazonia, West Africa and the Rio de la Plata cratons during the Pan-African orogeny, which caused the development of Gondwana.

-In a separate rifting event about 610 million years ago (halfway into the Ediacaran period), the Iapetus Ocean formed.
+In a separate rifting event about 610 Ma, the Iapetus Ocean formed.
 The eastern part of this ocean formed between Baltica and Laurentia, the western part between Amazonia and Laurentia.
-Because the exact moments of this separation and the partially contemporaneous Pan-African orogeny are hard to correlate, it might be that all continental mass was again joined in one supercontinent between roughly 600 and 550 million years ago.
+Because the timeframe of this separation and the partially contemporaneous Pan-African orogeny are difficult to correlate, it might be that all continental mass was again joined in one supercontinent between roughly 600 and 550 Ma.
 This hypothetical supercontinent is called Pannotia.

 Influence on paleoclimate and life

-Unlike later supercontinents, Rodinia would have been entirely barren.
-Rodinia existed before complex life colonized dry land.
-Based on sedimentary rock analysis Rodinia's formation happened when the ozone layer was not as extensive as it is today.
+Unlike later supercontinents, Rodinia was entirely barren.
+It existed before complex life colonized on dry land.
+Based on sedimentary rock analysis, Rodinia's formation happened when the ozone layer was not as extensive as it is now.
 Ultraviolet light discouraged organisms from inhabiting its interior.
-Nevertheless, its existence did significantly influence the marine life of its time.
+Nevertheless, its existence significantly influenced the marine life of its time.

-In the Cryogenian period the Earth experienced large glaciations, and temperatures were at least as cool as today.
-Substantial areas of Rodinia may have been covered by glaciers or the southern polar ice cap.
+In the Cryogenian, Earth experienced large glaciations, and temperatures were at least as cool as today.
+Substantial parts of Rodinia may have been covered by glaciers or the southern polar ice cap.
 Low temperatures may have been exaggerated during the early stages of continental rifting.
-Geothermal heating peaks in crust about to be rifted; and since warmer rocks are less dense, the crustal rocks rise up relative to their surroundings.
-This rising creates areas of higher altitude, where the air is cooler and ice is less likely to melt with changes in season, and it may explain the evidence of abundant glaciation in the Ediacaran period.
+Geothermal heating peaks in crust about to be rifted, and since warmer rocks are less dense, the crustal rocks rise up relative to their surroundings.
+This rising creates areas of higher altitude where the air is cooler and ice is less likely to melt with changes in season, and it may explain the evidence of abundant glaciation in the Ediacaran.

-The eventual rifting of the continents created new oceans and seafloor spreading, which produces warmer, less dense oceanic lithosphere.
-Due to its lower density, hot oceanic lithosphere will not lie as deep as old, cool oceanic lithosphere.
-In periods with relatively large areas of new lithosphere, the ocean floors come up, causing the eustatic sea level to rise.
+The rifting of the continents created new oceans and seafloor spreading, which produces warmer, less dense oceanic crust.
+Lower-density, hot oceanic crust will not lie as deep as older, cool oceanic lithosphere.
+In periods with relatively large areas of new lithosphere, the ocean floors come up, causing the sea level to rise.
 The result was a greater number of shallower seas.